pbhu1024/awesome-augmented-language-model/README.md

 ### Soft Prompt
+- Lei, Tao and Bai, Junwen and Brahma, Siddhartha and Ainslie, Joshua and Lee, Kenton and Zhou, Yanqi and Du, Nan et al.,**Conditional Adapters: Parameter-efficient Transfer Learning with Fast Inference**,2023, [[Paper]](http://arxiv.org/abs/2304.04947)

+- Hu, Zhiqiang and Lan, Yihuai and Wang, Lei and Xu, Wanyu and Lim, Ee-Peng and Lee, Roy Ka-Wei and Bing, Lidong and Poria, Soujanya,**LLM-Adapters: An Adapter Family for Parameter-Efficient Fine-Tuning of Large Language Models**,2023, [[Paper]](http://arxiv.org/abs/2304.01933)

 - Zhang, Qingru and Chen, Minshuo and Bukharin, Alexander and He, Pengcheng and Cheng, Yu and Chen, Weizhu and Zhao, Tuo, **Adaptive Budget Allocation for Parameter-Efficient Fine-Tuning**, 2023 [[Paper]](http://arxiv.org/abs/2303.10512)

 - Chen, Derek and Lee, Celine and Lu, Yunan and Rosati, Domenic and Yu, Zhou, **Mixture of Soft Prompts for Controllable Data Generation**, 2023 [[Paper]](http://arxiv.org/abs/2303.01580)